CU-BioKEM/user-guide/docs/source/processing/using_software/sbatch.rst

 Where ``a100`` is ``a100,rtx6000,v100,etc.``

-**Always be realistic about how many resource your job will need to run.
+**Always be realistic about how many resources your job will need to run.
 This will ensure your job runs quickly and doesn't hog resources that others might need.**

 **Another thing to remember is that the environment in which you submitted your** ``sbatch <script>`` \
 **command will be passed through to your job.
 You can always specify your environments, vairables, \
-or load modules before your running commands to ensure that it will run in the proper environment every time.**
+or load modules before your running commands to insure that it will run in the proper environment every time.**